adammgross2/adamgrossphotography/the_american_west/index.md

 My photography is an inherently inadequate attempt to communicate my experiences hiking, camping, and driving around this natural wonderland, but it functions as a journal and a window into the superlative natural beauty ubiquitous in the American West, a place that I am blessed to call my home.

 This book is a compilation of my journeys around The American West from 2018 to 2020.
+If interested in purchasing a copy, please reach out to me at amgross4@gmail.com.

 <script src="https://cdn.jsdelivr.net/npm/publicalbum@latest/embed-ui.min.js" async></script>
 <div class="pa-gallery-player-widget" style="width:100%; height:480px; display:none;"